Educators

 The importance of early identification and interventions for those with FASD cannot be overstated and this is why at FASD-CAN we are committed to helping educators become FASD-informed.

-In the tabs below you'll find some curated national and international resources for education professionals – but here are several of our own initiatives created with input from our NZ-based educational advisory group.
+In the tabs below you'll find some curated national and international resources for education professionals – but here are two of our own initiatives created with input from our NZ-based educational advisory group.